Searching for ways to beef up your online security? Don’t want anyone snooping on your private information? Don’t know what a VPN is?

 How do you mitigate this problem?

-As you can probably imagine, your internet connection slows down because the data now has to travel a longer distance.
+What happens when you connect to a VPN server on the other side of the planet?
+As you can probably imagine, your internet connection slows down significantly because the data now has to travel a much longer distance.

-In the end, all of this will save you time and hence increase the speed of your VPN-connected internet connection.
+If you choose your VPN server location wisely, you can drastically reduce the distance the data must travel.
+In the end, all of this will save you time and increase the speed of your VPN-connected internet connection.

 - The bandwidth available to each user